-Among Kent’s non-selective schools, the league tables are continually topped by three old faithfuls - Bennett Memorial and St Gregory’s in Tunbridge Wells, and St Simon Stock in Maidstone.
+Among Kent’s non-selective schools, the league tables are continually topped by three old faithfuls.
 These are all faith schools and require a great level of commitment to church.
 As a rule of thumb, you need to have attended church on three Sundays per month for three years to qualify.
 This is scrupulously checked and you have no hope of faking it.
 The length of commitment required is intended to put off parents gaming the system however, plenty of parents without genuine religious conviction consider the church attendance worthwhile for the school place.

-Other comprehensives producing better than average GCSE results without the need for church attendance include The Hayesbrook School and Hillview School for Girls in Tonbridge; Westlands School Sittingbourne; The High Weald Academy in Cranbrook; and Valley Park School in Maidstone.
+There are other comprehensives producing better than average GCSE results without the need for church attendance.
 The Department for Education’s performance figures for Kent schools can be found here: Department for Education website

 Kent independent schools

 Kent is home to some of the country's top independent schools - and some of the most innovative and interesting ones.
 Some produce sporting stars, others are academic hotspots and there are also one or two outstanding schools for children with Special Educational Needs.

 Which Kent school is right for my child?